 them as a resource, and think you may benefit as well

 Be sure to check out our grow guide, cookbook, bud-tender’s manual, starting a collective checklist, and other helpful titles!!

-Here’s another great overview of Cannabis brought to you by
+Here’s another great overview of Cannabis

 Effective Use of Medicinal Cannabis